MAIF/otoroshi/manual/src/main/paradox/topics/clustering.md

   }
 }
 ```

 @@@ warning
+You **should** use HTTPS exposition for the Otoroshi API that will be used for data sync as sensitive informations are exchanged between control plane and data plane.
+@@@

+@@@ warning
 You **must** have the same cluster configuration on every Otoroshi instance (worker/leader) with only names and mode changed for each instance.
 Some things in leader/worker are computed using configuration of their counterpart worker/leader.